markallisongit/blog/content/posts/2022/sqliaas-storage-container/index.md

 In the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/templates/microsoft.sqlvirtualmachine/sqlvirtualmachines?tabs=bicep) I noticed there isn't a way to set the container name for automated backups of SQL Server with the `sqlvirtualmachines` resource.
 So, after deploying the template with ARM or bicep the default container name will be **backupcontainer**.

 What if I have multiple SQL IaaS VMs that I want backed up to the same storage account?
 Clearly, I need to set the container name, and I'm **not** doing this manually.
+A good name would be the SQL Server instance name.

 ## Tinkering

-I decided to go into the Azure Portal (yes, I know) and see if there is a setting in there to change the container name.
-I was surprised to see that it is possible by clicking on `Select storage account`.
+I decided to go into the [Azure Portal](https://portal.azure.com/#home) (yes, I know) and see if there is a setting in there to change the container name.
+I was surprised to see that it is possible by clicking on **Select storage account**.

 {{< image src="2022-02-25_12-51-22.jpg" caption="Select storage account in SqlIaaS resource" >}}

-I decided to change the name of the container to `markscontainer` and redeploy, and then capture the template deployment so that I could include that in my own infrastructure-as-code.
+I decided to change the name of the container to `markscontainer` and redeploy, and then capture the template deployment so that I could include that in my bicep template.

 {{< image src="2022-02-25_12-57-33.jpg" caption="Add container" >}}

-Capturing the deployment, and looking at the template I can see that the template includes a property called `StorageContainerName`.
+Capturing the deployment, and looking at the template I can see a property called `StorageContainerName`.

 {{< image src="2022-02-25_13-02-23.jpg" caption="Viewing the deployment template" >}}